open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/tools/DiscoverHistory/README.rst.txt

 #.
 Open the [.env] file from the ``[WORK_DIR]/IEdgeInsights/build`` directory.
 #.
 Set the ``DEV_MODE`` variable as ``true``.

-Run the DiscoverHistory tool in the zmq_ipc mode
+Run the DiscoverHistory tool in the zmq_ipc Mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After completing the prerequisites, to run the DiscoverHistory tool in the zmq_ipc mode, modify the interface section of the ``config.json`` file as follows: